batman005/yoga-server/README.md

 About my Yogatable Schema
 This schema defines a table called yoga in a PostgreSQL database.
 The table has the following columns:

--yoga_id: A unique serial identifier for each row in the table.
+- yoga_id: A unique serial identifier for each row in the table.
--batch: A string representing the batch in which the student is enrolled.
+* batch: A string representing the batch in which the student is enrolled.
--dob: A date representing the student's date of birth.
++ dob: A date representing the student's date of birth.
 -email: A string representing the student's email address, which is also used as the primary key for the table.
 -gender: A string representing the student's gender.
 -name: A string representing the student's name.